Data Challenge Overview

 • Pose a scientific question related to AMR

-• Datasets will be downloadable, and teams will have a 30-day submission period to download and work with the data, and submit their written submission document.
+• Datasets will be downloadable, and teams will have 30 days to download and work with the data, and submit their written submission document.

 • Researchers may bring their own data to the challenge to supplement the data available.

-• Each submission document will be scored by a judging panel.
+• Each submission document will be scored by an independent judging panel.

 • Finalists will be chosen for the “pitch” phase involving a live Zoom presentation.
 This pitch phase will enable the judges to have an interactive Q&A session and allow finalists to bring a demonstration dimension and more depth to their solutions.